Updated 31 May 2022

 Marketing may take dozens if not hundreds of different forms, but most falls within one (or more) of the following four categories:

-Here’s a quick introduction to each type.
+Here’s a quick introduction to each category.

 ATL marketing is the most obvious and visible kind.
 Essentially ATL involves mass media – e.g. TV, cinema, radio, billboards, the press and high-profile internet sites.
 Its message is typically broad, aimed at a wide range of consumers instead of targeting a few.
 For a small business, ATL marketing will usually be restricted to radio and the press (perhaps local in both cases), billboards and the internet.